ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/manage-dependencies.md

 ### The offline mode

-Using the` –-offline` flag with `bal build` will run the build offline without connecting to Ballerina Central.
-This will save build time since the packages are resolved using the distribution repository, and the file system cache of the Ballerina Central repository.
+Using the` –-offline` flag will run the compilation offline without connecting to Ballerina Central or any configured Maven repositories.
+This will save the compilation time since the packages are resolved using the distribution repository, and the file system cache of the Ballerina Central repository/Maven repositories.

 Using the `--offline` flag along with the `--sticky` flag will ensure a predictable build with optimal time for compilation.